metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_replication_v2_manifest.md

 Optional:

-- `allow_rules` (Attributes List) The list of explicit replications to carry out including any nested implicit replications: specifying a scope implicitly replicates all collections within it.
-There should be no duplicates, including more-specific duplicates, e.g. if you specify replication of a scope then you can only deny replication of collections within it. (see [below for nested schema](#nestedatt--explicit_mapping--allow_rules))
+- `allow_rules` (Attributes List) The list of explicit replications to carry out including any nested implicit replications:specifying a scope implicitly replicates all collections within it.There should be no duplicates, including more-specific duplicates, e.g. if you specify replicationof a scope then you can only deny replication of collections within it. (see [below for nested schema](#nestedatt--explicit_mapping--allow_rules))
-- `deny_rules` (Attributes List) The list of explicit replications to prevent including any nested implicit denials: specifying a scope implicitly denies all collections within it.
-There should be no duplicates, including more-specific duplicates, e.g. if you specify denial of replication of a scope then you can only specify replication of collections within it. (see [below for nested schema](#nestedatt--explicit_mapping--deny_rules))
+- `deny_rules` (Attributes List) The list of explicit replications to prevent including any nested implicit denials:specifying a scope implicitly denies all collections within it.There should be no duplicates, including more-specific duplicates, e.g. if you specify denial ofreplication of a scope then you can only specify replication of collections within it. (see [below for nested schema](#nestedatt--explicit_mapping--deny_rules))

 <a id="nestedatt--explicit_mapping--allow_rules"></a>
 ### Nested Schema for `explicit_mapping.allow_rules`

 Required:

-- `source_keyspace` (Attributes) The source keyspace: where to replicate from.
-Source and target must match whether they have a collection or not, i.e. you cannot replicate from a scope to a collection. (see [below for nested schema](#nestedatt--explicit_mapping--allow_rules--source_keyspace))
+- `source_keyspace` (Attributes) The source keyspace: where to replicate from.Source and target must match whether they have a collection or not, i.e. you cannotreplicate from a scope to a collection. (see [below for nested schema](#nestedatt--explicit_mapping--allow_rules--source_keyspace))
-- `target_keyspace` (Attributes) The target keyspace: where to replicate to.
-Source and target must match whether they have a collection or not, i.e. you cannot replicate from a scope to a collection. (see [below for nested schema](#nestedatt--explicit_mapping--allow_rules--target_keyspace))
+- `target_keyspace` (Attributes) The target keyspace: where to replicate to.Source and target must match whether they have a collection or not, i.e. you cannotreplicate from a scope to a collection. (see [below for nested schema](#nestedatt--explicit_mapping--allow_rules--target_keyspace))

 <a id="nestedatt--explicit_mapping--allow_rules--source_keyspace"></a>
 ### Nested Schema for `explicit_mapping.allow_rules.source_keyspace`